DaviDemarqui/DaviDemarqui/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=DaviDemarqui.DaviDemarqui)

-I am a front-end web developer.
-I love programming, music, and traveling.
+I am a  software developer, web developer, game developer.
+I love programming, music, and fast cars.

-As a web developer, I enjoy make what i love and use what im learning to make things to change the world.
+As a developer, I enjoy make what i love and use what im learning to make things to change the world.
 That's why I like to make things that make a difference.

 - 👨🏻‍💻 I’m currently working on something very cool;